R71il/testzsign0.5edit/README.md

 # zsign
 #### cross-platform codesigning utility to sign .ipa or .app bundles, can also inject dyllibs into apps :)
-Modified version of zsign, originally created by zhlynn.

 ## How to build
 Follow the given instructions to compile it for your target OS.